Xe/creators-code/README.md

 I do not want anyone to push this onto anyone.
 Making a decision to use a code such as the Creator's Code must be a conscious and intentional decision.
 Forcing this kind of thing on anyone is the worst possible way to introduce it.
-That will make people resist more violently than they would have if you introducted it peacefully.
+That will make people resist more violently than they would have if you introduced it peacefully.

 Be well, creators.
 Be well and just create.